 Let me start with this: I’m against raising the revenue cap.
 It’s not needed.
 The city wastes millions of taxpayer’s dollars and public monies.
 The money is there to put more police on the streets and pay the firefighters, as well as to efficiently and promptly provide the core services that residents expect.

-Recently it was revealed at the airport that the Airport Enterprise Fund had spent $85 million in the intended renovation of the international receiving terminal.
+Recently, it was revealed that the Airport Enterprise Fund had spent $85 million in the intended renovation of the international receiving terminal.
 Unfortunately, only $11 million of that was spent on actual brick and mortar.
 The rest was wasted on a plan that all of those involved agree was “flawed.”
 We have to do better.
-There should be immediate accountability of all of those involved in this debacle, including the Mayor himself.
+There should be immediate accountability of all of those involved in this debacle, including the mayor himself.
 The current mayor is frequently prone to calling himself the “CEO” of the city.
 We all know that any CEO who oversaw a debacle similar to what is happening at the airport would have already been fired.

-The current mayor offered up, and pushed through, a spending item that the city would spend $3 million to place bands at the airport.
+The current mayor offered up, and pushed through, a spending item that the city would spend $3 million to hire performance bands for the airport.
 Why?
 This is a colossal waste of money.
-Assuming that I, as mayor, would ever conclude that bands at the airport were a necessary idea—which I wouldn’t—there are individuals in this town who would provide this service for free.
+There are individuals in this town who would provide this service for free.
 We have to do better in the way we spend money.

 Every year the city spends upwards of $500,000 on holiday lights at City Hall.
 Again, in light of the current budget situation, we simply can’t afford that.
 There are many light companies in this town that, if asked, would likely provide this service for free in exchange for the name recognition.
 Houston needs a mayor who is cognizant of the fact that every dollar spent doesn’t belong to the city; it instead belongs to the taxpayer.
 The answer to a need or problem is not always to spend more money!

 We currently employ an individual whose entire job is to encourage moviemakers to come to Houston to shoot their movies.
 We pay this individual more than $150,000 yearly and provide her a fully paid for condo in Los Angeles.
 Do you know how many movies she has convinced to film in Houston?
 ZERO.
-We cannot keep spending money like a drunken sailor.
+We cannot keep spending money irrationally.
 This will end when I’m mayor.

 Process Audits.
 We must ensure that the way we perform city functions is the most efficient and productive way.
 I will encourage subject matter experts to assist me for the good of the city (free of cost) in performing process audits of every single department.
 Can you imagine how we could improve the way we do permitting or the way we repair potholes?
 Through process audits, we will be looking for ways we can do things more efficiently and for duplications and ways to save.
 Moreover, through such audits, every department and every position will be carefully analyzed to ensure it serves the residents in an efficient manner.